What is a Hospital Lien?

 September 6th, 2014

-A “Hospital Lien” is a special right granted to hospitals and emergency services providers by Statute enabling them to receive payment from the first monies recovered from a negligent third-party by the injured victim.
+A hospital lien is a special right granted to hospitals and emergency services providers by Statute enabling them to receive payment from the first monies recovered from a negligent third-party by the injured victim.
+The phrase: “hospital lien” is actually short for “hospital and emergency services lien.”
 It is a right that attaches automatically and is often accompanied by written notice of a hospital lien although this is not required.
 The lien applies only in emergency situations and to reasonable and necessary medical care provided as a result of the emergency for a set time period.

 Under Texas Property Code 55.002(a), hospitals are automatically granted a lien (right of recovery) against “a cause of action or claim of an individual who receives hospital services for injuries caused by an accident that is attributed to the negligence of another person.”
 In simple language, if you are injured due to the negligence of another such that you may bring a claim against them to recover for damages done, the hospital lien for the related care attaches to your claim.
 For the lien to attach, the patient must be admitted to the hospital for emergency medical services within 72 hours of the event necessitating the care.
 Emergency medical services are defined as “services used to respond to an individual’s perceived need for immediate medical care and to prevent death or aggravation of physiological or psychological illness or injury.”
 So long as the provider has a reasonable belief that the person needs immediate medical care and provides care in accordance, the lien attaches.
 The lien extends to both the admitting hospital and a hospital to which the individual is transferred for treatment of the same injury.
 A similar emergency medical services lien is granted to providers of emergency services such as EMS or emergency doctors in counties with less than 800,000 residents.

-A Hospital and Emergency Services Lien attaches to any personal injury cause of action itself as well as the settlement or judgment that results therefrom.
+A hospital lien attaches to any personal injury cause of action itself as well as the settlement or judgment that results therefrom.
 See Texas Property Code 55.003.
 It does not attach to workers compensation benefits or the injured victims own non-public liability insurance policy.
 This has been held to mean that the lien does not attach to injured persons own uninsured/under-insured motorist insurance policy because it is not “public liability insurance.”
 It also does not apply in certain instances with railroad employers.

 A Hospital Lien a is for the first 100 days of emergency medical care provided by the initial hospital or a hospital to which the patient is transferred for care.
 The amount covered is only the reasonable and necessary charges for the services–it cannot exceed a reasonable rate.
 “Emergency Medical Services Liens” are limited to a maximum of $1,000.00 and only cover the emergency physicians charges for the first seven days of emergency care.